tlevine/www.thomaslevine.com/content/!/english/index.md

     or that depend strongly on context.
   3. **Equivalents** are concepts that do not exist in both languages/places but are systematically similar.
+  4. **English-only** are phrases that exist in English for which I haven't found an American equivalent with a matching connotation.

 Words in **parentheses** are optional; I include them for context or because the phrase can be used with or without particular words